-We expect a dropout of approximately 30% during the first year, for which we plan to carry out a second recruitment round with the same criteria.
+We expect a dropout of approximately 30% during the first year, for which we plan to oversample by 20% and are prepared to carry out a second recruitment round with the same criteria.
 The new participants will be recruited gradually along with the dropout so that they may be integrated in the time-critical wave of analysis (see below).
+We also expect changes in the samples over the years, e.g. treatment-seeking participants may successfully receive help and no longer experience problems, and other participants might quit gaming entirely.
+Such cases would yield highly informative data and we plan to keep them as representatives of their groups until the end of the study.

+Considering the age differences between our adolescent and other participants, we do not expect the samples to be directly comparable; our idiographic phenomenological approach is suitable for addressing these discrepancies by looking at the data on individual levels.
 All interviews are carried out primarily in-person, but remote communication may be used as well.
 The interviews are recorded in audio and transcribed into text verbatim.
-Four types of data will be generated across groups, as follows.
+The transcribers will be either hired externally or recruited from our university BA/MA students based on their appropriate expertise (i.e., their education fits the tasks).
+Three types of interviews and a remote diary-like instrument will be used to generate data across groups, as follows.

 Clinical interview: All participants from Group A–B will be interviewed by a licensed psychiatrist or clinical psychologist every 12 months, which means a total of four interviews during the period of three years (0–12–24–36).
-To prevent unnecessary intrusion of participants, participants from Group C are not invited for this interview annually but only in special circumstances (see Programmatic Components).
-The interview will be carried out by a local external expert in each country in the native language.
-The interview format is semi-open, i.e. the clinical expert is free to use their personal professional knowledge in structuring the interview (see Supplement 3).
-The interview will last approximately two hours with a goal to construct an overview of the participant’s mental health and its dis/connection to gaming.
-One of our local team members may be present in the interview.
+To prevent unnecessary intrusion of participants, participants from Group C are not invited for this interview annually but only in special circumstances; namely, if and when gaming exceptionally large amounts or having problems, if and when moving toward gaming-related careers as in esports, and if and when unexpected events relevant to this research take place that cannot be predicted (see Programmatic Components).
+The interview will be carried out by a local external expert in each country in the native language, unless otherwise preferred by the participant.
+We may use multiple experts in each country to ensure language proficiency and maximize cultural knowledge (e.g., in the potential case of immigrant participants).
+The interview format is semi-open, i.e. the clinical expert is free to use their personal professional knowledge in structuring the interview for investigating potential diagnoses (see Supplement 3).
+The interview will last approximately two hours with the primary goal to construct an overview of the participant’s mental health, and the secondary goal to explore how gaming is dis/connected to/from the participant’s mental health.
+In other words, instead of approaching gaming-related problems with the confirmatory approach, the expert is asked to explain and spell out these problems in the overall health context.
+If mutually agreed with the expert, one of our local team members may be present in the interview.
+Although such additional presence might be considered a distraction, a familiar team member can also add comfort to the situation and help us assess the nature of data generation with first-hand experience.
+After each clinical interview, data quality is ensured before transcription and, in case of low quality, the expert can be provided with appropriate feedback or replaced with a new expert.